biemond/osb11g_examples/CustomOSBReporting/README.md

 CustomOSBReporting
 ==================
 Make use conversationId and is handy when you have multiple calling proxies

-for more info read this blog [biemond.blogspot.com](http://biemond.blogspot.nl/2013/06/custom-osb-reporting-provider.html)
+for more info please read this blog at [biemond.blogspot.com](http://biemond.blogspot.nl/2013/06/custom-osb-reporting-provider.html)

 JmsReporting